Dataiku Cloud Terms

 “Plugins” means software, scripts or other code made available on Dataiku’s Plugin website or otherwise in connection with the Cloud Service that may be deployed by Customer to extend the Cloud Service’s functionality, including to enable an integration between the Cloud Service and a Third-Party Platform.

-“Sensitive Data” means any (a) special categories of data enumerated in European Union Regulation 2016/679, Article 9(1) or any successor legislation, (b) patient, medical or other protected health information regulated by the Health Insurance Portability and Accountability Act (as amended and supplemented), (c) credit, debit or other payment card data subject to the Payment Card Industry Data Security Standards (PCI DSS), (d) other information subject to regulation or protection under specific Laws such as the Children’s Online Privacy Protection Act or Gramm-Leach-Bliley Act (or related rules or regulations), (e) social security numbers, driver’s license numbers or other government ID numbers or (f) any data similar to the above protected under foreign or domestic Laws.
+“Sensitive Data” means any (a) patient, medical or other protected health information regulated by the Health Insurance Portability and Accountability Act (as amended and supplemented), (b) credit, debit or other payment card data subject to the Payment Card Industry Data Security Standards (PCI DSS) and (c) any data similar to the above protected under foreign or domestic Laws.